 A good way to compare electricity deals is Texas is by checking out the state’s powertochoose.com website.
-There, you’ll find descriptions of various electricity deals in your zip code, which you can sort by price or length of contract.
+There, you’ll find descriptions of various electricity deals in your zip code – deals that you can sort by price or length of contract.
 There’s also information with which to compare promotional deals and prepaid deals.

 Powertochoose.com has other helpful tools, such as the “Energy Facts Labels” pertaining to individual electricity offers.
 These Energy Fact Labels contain information about price, renewable energy content, and a broad outline of contract terms and conditions.
 Likewise, powertochoose.com has complaint data about individual retail electric providers.
 This data, in particular, can help savvy electric shoppers avoid bad choices.

 But even for savvy shoppers, making true apples-to-apples comparisons can be nearly imopssible.
 That’s because there exists no uniformity in electricity contracts in Texas, and only a limited amount of uniformity among contract terms.
 The creation of standard offer products (as proposed by the Texas Coalition for Affordable Power) could help reduce the confusion.
-You can learn more about TCAP’s standard offer proposal here.
 In the meantime, it’s important to use the tools already at hand, and to understand the customer protection rules that already exist.

 Just below is a list of five important customer protection rules adopted by the Public Utility Commission.
 Below the fifth rule, regarding bill content, is a list of rules for what actually goes into home bills.
 You can also go here for descriptions of charges and fees commonly found in electricity contracts.